1st grade nonfiction reading comprehension worksheets

 First graders read short true passages about how the world works and answer fact questions about them.
-The special habit for nonfiction is noticing what the passage TEACHES: after reading, a first grader should be able to say one new thing they learned.
+After reading, a first grader should be able to say one new thing they learned.

-Free printable PDF, aligned to Common Core RI.1.1.
-One skill per page, answer key on the last page.
+Free printable PDF worksheet, aligned to Common Core RI.1.1.

 The kind of passages you'll get